 Yesterday, I decided that I am going to overcome my gardening shortcomings.
 I felt a bit guilty as I looked at my overgrown, flowering kale that had been abandoned for several months.
 But I was happy to see that they were still alive and had not given up on their negligent caretaker.
 Perhaps there’s some symbolism there.

 Furthermore, I discovered that “overwintered” kale flowers are edible and was able to sauté them into a nice stir-fry.
 I also had enough bug-free kale to make a couple bags of kale chips.
 It’s always nice to realize that I’m not a complete failure!
+I am hopeful that I will keep building momentum as I attempt to hone my gardening skills.
+I could be a bit too optimistic, but maybe I’ll even learn to enjoy/appreciate the wonders of gardening.

 No comments: